-Understanding and quantifying what really matters in the value chain is a key component of the Group’s strategy.
-It includes things like paying suppliers on time, which is a major challenge in ENGIE’s CSR.
-With an addressable spend of 19 billion euros in 2017*, of which 80% in Europe.
-ENGIE Develop and maintain sustainable performance with ~110 000 suppliers 90% being European.
+Understanding and quantifying what really matters in the value chain is a key component of the Group’s strategy With an addressable spend of 20,3 billion euros in 2018*, of which 80% in Europe.
+ENGIE Develop and maintain sustainable performance with ~110 000 active suppliers 90% being European.

-2 – Our ambition: to engage with suppliers to build a long-term, sustainable business relationship
+2 – Our ambition: Engaging with suppliers for a sustainable Business

-The Strategic Sourcing & Purchasing Department has set itself the goal of implementing a CSR policy covering procurement chain management in all entities controlled by the Group, and ensuring that this policy is in place by 2020.
-This policy is broken down into three key commitments:
+The ENGIE Group Procurement Department has set the goal of implementing by 2020 CSR initiative covering procurement chain management in all entities controlled by the Group.
+This initiative is broken down into three key commitments:

 - supporting the subcontractor Health & Safety policy

 - integrating a continuous improvement process for CSR into operational processes, and providing the corresponding training to key contributors

 This ambition launched in 2016 is annually monitored through combined KPIs.
 In 2018, we performed 84 % of 2020 target.

 3 - An ambition driven by a management system

 To achieve its ambitions, the procurement function is based upon a strong management system compliant with legal requirements and including two governing documents: